sizeru/sarascript/README.md

 This site is mainly handled by an nginx webserver, which is used to direct content to the right place.
 In the future, this webserver may be replaced by a custom solution.

+Postgres is sometimes difficult to installa, but may be installed on Debian by default

 When belgrade is accessed, nginx will redirect the request to a rust webserver

 This site uses a custom webserver in the backend (using Rust) to serve up webpages and APIs.
 APIs follow the REST method of organizing content.